Ministers urged to abandon Rwanda policy and Illegal Migration Act

 “The only responsible, effective and decent response to this judgment should be to get down to the serious task of fairly and efficiently determining people’s claims.”

-The Archbishop of Canterbury Justin Welby said the Church of England had “been clear in our profound concerns – moral and practical – about outsourcing our obligations to refugees to Rwanda”.
+Archbishop of Canterbury Justin Welby said the Church of England has “been clear in our profound concerns – moral and practical – about outsourcing our obligations to refugees to Rwanda”.

 He said the court’s ruling should give the Government an “opportunity to reflect and reconsider its approach”, as he called for the “politics of division” to be put aside, and instead an “asylum system fit for the growing pressures of the coming century” to be designed, based on fairness, compassion “and the God-given dignity of every human being”.